OpenCDSS/cdss-app-statemod-java/README.md

 ```
 C:\Users\user\                               Windows user home folder (typical development environment).
 /home/user/                                  Linux user home folder (not tested).
+/C/Users/user                                Git Bash user folder (used for prototype).
 /cygdrive/C/Users/user                       Cygdrive home folder (not tested).
   cdss-dev/                                  Projects that are part of Colorado's Decision Support Systems.
     StateMod-Java/                           StateMod Java product folder.
 ------------------ below this line folders should match exactly ------------------------
       eclipse-workspace/                     Folder for Eclipse workspace, which references Git repository folders.
-                                             The workspace folder is not maintained in Git.
+                                             The workspace folder is not maintained in Git but refers
+                                             to the folders below.
       git-repos/                             Git repositories for StateMod Java.
         cdss-app-statemod-java/              See repository dependency list above.
         cdss-lib-cdss-java/
         cdss-lib-common-java/
         cdss-lib-models-java/
+        cdss-util-buildtools/
         ...others may be added...
 ```